arnab2001/DSA/README.md

 ✅ To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.
 This year, the first 55,000 participants can earn a T-shirt.

-#### ⚠️What not to do :exclamation: :exclamation: :triumph: :triumph :
+#### ⚠️What not to do :exclamation: :exclamation: :triumph: :triumph:

 ❌ PRs that are automated (e.g. scripted opening PRs to remove whitespace/optimize images)